aiman-al-masoud/psittacus/README.md

 ## What is it?

-Psittacus is a lightweight, open-source tool meant to facilitate language-learning and teaching, with a vision to empower teachers and learners of any written+spoken language.
+Psittacus is a lightweight, open-source tool, meant to facilitate language-learning and teaching, and with a vision to empower teachers and learners of any written+spoken language around the world.

 Psittacus is based on the gamification of the sentence-mining approach, having an interface vaguely inspired by that of Duolingo and other competing interactive language learning-tools.